-Set on the edge of gorgeous Lake George, Rogers Rock is a popular spot for family-style camping.
-Tucked within untouched woods alongside a sandy beach and safe swimming area, it’s the perfect spot for campers to enjoy a little outdoor R&R.
+Set on the edge of gorgeous Lake George, Rogers Rock Campground is a popular spot for family-style camping near the border of Vermont in eastern New York.
+Tucked within an unspoiled forest just a little over six miles from the town of Ticonderoga, NY, and situated alongside a sandy beach with a safe swimming area, it’s the perfect spot for campers to enjoy a little outdoor rest and relaxation.

-Opportunities for outdoor recreation abound; campers can enjoy swimming in the safe swimming area – complete with lifeguards – or tubing, jet skiing, kayaking, and water skiing across the scenic waters of the 32-mile-long Lake George.
-Families can challenge each other to a game of volleyball, enjoy lazy picnics on the beach or the designated picnic areas, or cycle and hike along the park’s state-marked trails.
-When winter comes around, these same trails are groomed and turned into spectacular paths for cross-country skiing when the campground is closed.
+Opportunities for outdoor recreation abound.
+Campers can enjoy swimming in the safe swimming area—complete with lifeguards—or they can indulge in watersports like tubing, kayaking, or water skiing across the 32-mile-long Lake George.
+In the day-use area, families and groups can enjoy lazy picnics on the beach or in the designated picnic areas, or they can challenge each other to a rousing game of volleyball.
+Guests can also experience a unique climbing experience at Rogers Rock or hike along the park’s state-marked trails.
+The trails that are used as hiking trails in the summer are groomed and turned into spectacular paths for cross-country skiing when the campground is closed for the winter.

 RV Rentals in Rogers Rock Campground